Donor Wall at Carle Health

 What is a Culture of Philanthropy

-A culture of philanthropy is a subset of a hospital or organizational corporate culture.
-It refers to the hospital or organization’s attitude toward philanthropy and fundraising.
-An organization with a strong culture of philanthropy embraces a patient-centered and donor-centered environment where everyone understands that charity and fundraising are critical to the organization’s success.
+A culture of philanthropy is a crucial part of a hospital’s or organization’s overall corporate culture.
+Essentially, it defines the attitude an organization holds toward philanthropy and fundraising.
+Therefore, an organization with a strong culture of philanthropy embraces both a patient-centered and a donor-centered environment.
+Within this framework, everyone understands that charitable giving and fundraising are absolutely critical to the organization’s success.

 Why is a Culture of Philanthropy Important?